Counting coins, making change, and solving money word problems are all important skills. Here are some ideas to help you teach them!

-- Scoot Cents: Have each child put 4-10 coins on his or her desk of various values.
-Use an index card or sticky note to number the desks.
+- Scoot Cents: Have each child put 4-10 coins of various values on his or her desk.
+Use an index card or a sticky note to number the desks.
 Students number notebook paper for an answer sheet (or use a pre-made one) and travel from desk to desk counting coins and writing the totals in the appropriate spaces.
 When you are done, everyone returns to his or her own desk.
 Check answers by having each student tell what the coins on his or her desk total.
 You can find more details on how to play Scoot here.

-- Coin Counting BINGO: Write 24 coin totals on the board (eg: $.53, $1.17 etc.).
-Have students write the the totals randomly in the spaces of blank BINGO cards.
+- Coin Counting BINGO: Write 24 coin totals on the board (eg: $0.53, $1.17, etc.).
+Have students write the totals randomly in the spaces of blank BINGO cards.
 Use your document camera to display coins that total one of the numbers on the board.
 Students use pennies or other markers to block out the totals as you display them.
 Circle the numbers on the board as you display them so that you can keep track of the ones you have done.
-Play till someone has a BINGO...or till everyone has Blackout.
+Play until someone has a BINGO…or until everyone has Blackout.

 - Set up a Snack Shack Math Center: Students use this menu to solve task card dollar and cents problems like the one below.
 Another option is to use a real menu and have students select items to create their own problems.